 - There is no mention of a ‘Points System’ in the Guidelines, instead Page 20 states that the applicant and Malaysian spouse must attend an Immigration interview to determine eligibility for the Permit Masuk application.
 If the Points System has been abolished, applicants may now be evaluated to a standard decided by the Immigration officer at the interview.
 Appendix A2 shows the verification criteria are the same as those under the Points System (download the form by using the link at the bottom of the page):

-- Page 22 of the first version of the Guidelines (released on 13th October on the Immigration Facebook Page here) stated that application decisions for foreign spouses should be issued within 6 months from the date of submission.
-However, Page 22 of the most recent version (as shown on the Immigration website here) states that a review of the application result can be done after 6 months.
-Extracts of those two versions are here, presumably Version 2 will take precedence:
+- Page 22 of the first version of the Guidelines (released on 13th October 2025 on the Immigration Facebook Page) stated that decisions on applications should be issued within 6 months from the submission date.
+However, Page 22 of the most recent version (as shown on the Immigration website) states that a review of the application result can be done after 6 months.
+Extracts of both versions are shown here, with the assumption that Version 2 takes precedence:

 Version 1: